The best cheap laptops of 2024: Performance and reliability on a budget

 Acer Aspire 3 15.6-Inch LaptopAmazon/Acer

 The ACER Aspire 3 boasts a 15.6-inch full HD screen, delivering vibrant and clear visuals.
-With reliability and responsiveness in mind, this laptop is well-suited for those seeking a neat device for work, study and everyday use.
-Under the hood, it runs on an Intel Core i3 processor and boasts a generous 8GB RAM, all backed up with a commendable 256GB SSD.
+Under the hood it runs on an Intel Core i3 processor and boasts a generous 8GB RAM, all backed up with a commendable 256GB SSD.
 You may struggle to fit numerous large games on it, but we think adding external storage is an easy workaround.

 The screen caters to casual gamers with a 60Hz refresh rate and an anti-glare coating.
-The choice of an IPS panel enhances the gaming experience by minimizing motion blur, making the ACER Aspire 3 a solid option for those who value visual clarity and comfort during use.
+The choice of an IPS panel enhances the experience by minimising motion blur, making the ACER Aspire 3 a solid option for those who value visual clarity and comfort during use.

 Naturally, it won't excel as well as a dedicated gaming computer or console, but we think this is a brilliant laptop for the price.
 Unlike those more powerful models, this is portable, with a nine-hour battery life that won't hold you back.